et9719/stepldn-v2/README.md

 Email marketing - Using email marketing is a great way to gain returning customers and increase sales, in the emails I can give the users discount codes and point out special offers to bring back paying customers to the site.

-Social media - Using social media plateforms is a great way for a company to build a brand, it is a great way to interact with customers and this will help build relationships and loyalty, followers tend to share posts which will help gain more attraction to the site.
+Social media - Using social media platforms is a great way for a company to build a brand, it is a great way to interact with customers and this will help build relationships and loyalty, followers tend to share posts which will help gain more attraction to the site.

 <img src="media/readme_media/fb-page.png" alt="Image of the facebook page">
 <img src="media/readme_media/fb-info.png" alt="Infomation on the facebook page">